strogo/goal/manual/controllers.md

 * `RenderTemplate("Path/To/File.html")`

-## Params
+## Requests
-Params controller parses request and makes it available as `Request` field in your controller.
+Requests controller parses request and makes it available as `Request` field in your controller.
 That let you access parameters as `c.Request.FormValue("somekey")`.